John Allen Nelson

 John Allen Nelson Bio

-John Allen Nelson is an American actor and screenwriter whose career in film and television began in the early 1980s and continues through the present.
-He is best known for playing Warren Lockridge on Santa Barbara, John D. Cort on Baywatch, Walt Cummings in 24, and Silas Bunch in Crazy Ex-Girlfriend, and for his starring role in the cult film Killer Klowns from Outer Space.
+John Allen Nelson is an American actor and screenwriter with a long-running presence on television and in film.
+He is best known for playing Warren Lockridge on the NBC soap opera Santa Barbara, John D. Cort on Baywatch, Walt Cummings in 24, and Silas Bunch in Crazy Ex-Girlfriend, and he also starred in the cult science fiction comedy horror film Killer Klowns from Outer Space.
+Over the years, Nelson has contributed to projects both in front of and behind the camera, including co-writing screenplays such as Best of the Best 2 and American Yakuza.
+His career spans from the mid-1980s to today, with roles ranging from soap operas to action dramas and comedies.

 John Allen Nelson Career